5 lessons for marginalized employees to reclaim the workplace

 Don’t let your work be your life

-Another of tenant of creating a better workplace for yourself is making sure your work doesn’t become your whole life.
+Another tenet of creating a better workplace for yourself is making sure your work doesn’t become your whole life.
 We’ve all heard about the importance of striking that perfect work-life balance.
 But it’s so common for people to push their hobbies and passions aside to finish the work at hand.

 “I tell people to have interests outside of their work.
 Your heart, your soul, your mind needs those things,” Henry says.
 “You have to be able to turn your attention to those passionate projects when your work gets you down or when your work isn’t going well.”